DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-13-improving-the-support-console.md

 ![A screenshot asking the user to confirm they want to upload the payer response, with a preview of the response csv included.](upload-after.png "The changes to the upload screen")

 By showing the preview screen (when everything is correct and no validation is needed), the user can quickly and easily see the title and first five rows.
-This is enough information to validate at a glance that the correct spreadsheet csv is selected.
+This is enough information to validate at a glance that the correct spreadsheet CSV is selected.

 ### Upload screen validation errors